 Should I File a Chapter 7 Bankruptcy Case After Foreclosure?

 You may wonder why you would want to file a Chapter 7 bankruptcy if you've already lost your home or you can't afford to keep your home.
 The answer is that deficiency judgments are dischargeable in bankruptcy.
 So filing a Chapter 7 bankruptcy case can eliminate the deficiency judgment.
 Along with that, it can also stop wage garnishments and other collection efforts by the mortgage company.

 Furthermore, if you have lost your home, you're likely struggling with other debts that you can't pay.
 A Chapter 7 bankruptcy case discharges many unsecured debts including, but not limited to:

 Some old tax debts

 Old utility bills

-A creditor is prohibited by law from taking any action to collect a debt when that debt is discharged in bankruptcy.
-The creditor is not permitted to call the debtor, send collection letters, garnish wages, or file collection actions for a discharged debt.
-If a creditor violates the discharge, the creditor could be held liable by the Bankruptcy Court.
+Creditors are prohibited by law from taking any action to collect a debt when that debt is discharged in bankruptcy.
+The creditor isn't permitted to call the debtor, send collection letters, garnish wages, or file collection actions for a discharged debt.
+If a creditor violates the discharge, the creditor could be fined by the bankruptcy court.

 Although it won't help you keep the house, filing Chapter 7 bankruptcy after a foreclosure can still make sense if you have other debts you're struggling with.
 It may even pave the way for you to purchase a new home in the future.